holderlb/Deep-CWD-IHC/README.md

 where to store this information.
 Call this script repeatedly for each image to accumulate the tile information into one tiles directory.

+The `generate_tiles` script also analyzes tiles for the presence of staining.
+A `stained_pixels` column is added to the CSV file, whose value is the number of pixels in the 300x300 tile containing stain.
+This information is used later in the analysis phase.

 ### Collect node/obex training tiles

 The `train/collect-tiles.py` script is again used to collect tiles of each type